kkrawczykpl/go-and-learn/README.md

    * `hello-world` - Traditional, first program to familiarise with the basic Go syntax.
    * `sum-numbers` - A programme that familiarises with arrays and slices.
    * `geometry` - Get to know Structs, methods & interfaces
+   * `wallet` - Bitcoin wallet simulation.
+Learning about pointers.